 |Flexibility||Gone are the days when a project manager slavishly follows an approved Gantt chart to the detriment of anyone who wants a change.
 These days, IT projects will typically undergo several baseline changes during execution to accommodate scope changes, dependencies on other projects, and changes in resource availability.|

 Project managers require competence in the five components of project management:

-By definition, a project must have a start and a finish.
-“Business as usual” is never project work and does not require the skills of a project manager.
-Before the beginning of a project, there will be some preparatory work to define the concept.
-Between the commencement and completion, there are discrete stages that define the project work.
+Between the commencement and completion of a project, there are discrete stages that comprise the project work.
 It is not until after project completion that the deliverable will enter an operational status and become business as usual.

 Projects come out of a need.
 In the IAM world, examples of such a need include reducing costs and improving security by using identity information more effectively for onboarding and offboarding staff or a need for an enterprise LDAP directory upgrade.
 Such projects are typically initiated by an IT resource rather than a business resource, though a line-of-business resource might also initiate a project (e.g., to move an application from an on-premises environment to the cloud to save capital expenditure budget).
 The project sponsor will communicate the requirement, set the project charter, and evaluate the required activity's cost and duration.
 The sponsor will typically fund this stage and then engage a project manager to complete the planning stage.

-Once the scope has been determined, the project manager will engage subject matter experts to quantify the work required and construct the project schedule.
-The Planning Stage will develop a Project Plan that will include:
+Once the scope has been determined, the project manager will engage subject matter experts to quantify the work required and construct the project budget and schedule.
+The planning stage will develop a project plan that will include: